kevinrss01/BDD-test-gherkin-JS-cucumber-selenium/readme.md

 3. Put yourself in the folder where you want to clone the project and run the following command with your terminal or download the zip file to your local machine :

+   (Make sure you install the project on your machine and not on the cloud)

 `git clone https://github.com/kevinrss01/BDD-test-gherkin-JS-cucumber-selenium`

 4. Open the project in VS Code or your preferred code editor.